On this page

 Manager or Administrator role required

 Running an experiment on your guide or survey requires the Manager role at a minimum.
-For more information about how roles impact who can use Guides and Surveys, see Getting Started | Roles and Permissions.
+For more information about how roles impact who can use Guides and Surveys, go to Getting Started | Roles and Permissions.

 Run an experiment

-When you add an experiment to your guide or survey, Guides and Surveys controls the experience, and Experiment controls user targeting and distribution of each variant, depending on the type of experiment you choose.
+After you add an experiment, Guides and Surveys controls the experience, and Experiment controls user targeting and variant distribution based on the experiment type you choose.

 Choose an experiment type